btubbs/pomegranate/README.md

 #### Run migrations

-Use the `forward` command to run all migrations not yet recorded in the `migration_history` table.
+Use the `forward` command to run all migrations not yet recorded in the `migration_state` table.
 Pomegranate will connect to the database specified in the `DATABASE_URL` environment variable, or you can supply a database URL with the `--dburl` option.